%20(2).avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Oracle Cloud use-cases, and it enables MeteorOps to deliver high-quality Oracle Cloud setups and operating models that teams can run confidently in production.
+This hands-on delivery work helped us accumulate significant knowledge across architecture, automation, security, reliability, and operations, and it enables us to deliver high-quality Oracle Cloud setups that are secure, scalable, and cost-controlled.

 Some of the things we can help you do with Oracle Cloud include: